DanAlvares/js-blockchain/README.md

 # js-blockchain

-A deeper dive into blockchain by building one in JavaScript, with similar functionality found in production-level blockchains like Bitcoin or Ethereum.
+A deeper dive into blockchain by building one in JavaScript, with similar functionality found in production-level cryptocurrencies like Bitcoin or Ethereum.

 This project contains: